 Careers guidance on offer to students is reviewed at the start of each academic year, with appropriate changes made in conjunction with DfE Guidance as well as student feedback to measure impact and usefulness.

 How do we evaluate careers education at Oasis Academy Enfield?

 The quality of the careers education will be evaluated twice each year in the following ways:-

-- Evaluation and student voice taken through questionnaire each summer by Year 7 - 10
+· Evaluation and student voice taken through questionnaires in the summer term Year 7 - 10

 Provider Access Policy:

 This policy statement sets out the Academy’s arrangements for managing the access of providers to pupils at the school for the purpose of giving them information about the provider’s education or training offer.

 This complies with the Academy’s legal obligations under Section 42B of the Education Act 1997.
 Pupil entitlement – all pupils in years 8-13 are entitled: